ThemeStation: Generating Theme-Aware 3D Assets from Few Exemplars: Experiments

 \section{Experiments}

-We show the generated 3D models based on a few 3D exemplars in~\reffig{group_results} and~\reffig{group_results_2}.
+We show the generated 3D models based on a few 3D exemplars \revision{in~\reffig{group_results}}.
 We can see that our approach can generate various novel 3D assets that share consistent themes with the input exemplars.
-These generated 3D assets exhibit elaborate texture and geometry, ready for real-world usage (\reffig{teaser}).
-Our approach can even work with only one exemplar, as shown in~\reffig{single_results} and~\reffig{single_results_2}.
+These generated 3D assets exhibit finer texture and elaborate geometry, ready for real-world usage (\reffig{teaser}).
+Our approach can even work with only one exemplar, as shown \revision{in~\reffig{single_results}}.
 For the rest of this section, we first conduct experiments and a user study to compare our results with those generated by the state-of-the-art methods.
 We also conduct experiments to analyze the effectiveness of several important design choices of our approach.
-We show implementation details and applications of controllable generation in supplementary materials.
+We show implementation details in supplementary materials.